 3. How Accurate is Ground Penetrating Radar with marking anomalies in concrete?
 We have found that our typical accuracy is +/- ¼” to the center of the object (conduit, post tension cables, rebar) being located.
 Additionally, GPR can also inform you of the depth of the object in the concrete.
 We have found that our typically accuracy when locating the depth of an object embedded in concrete is +/- 10%.

 This photo, again, shows a typical elevated concrete slab layout after we finish scanning.
 You can see that all rebar, post tension cable, and walker duct were marked on this layout.
 Because the radar’s accuracy is so high we can confidently tell contractors where they are able to drill without the risk of hitting any of the objects shown in the picture.
-For safety and caution we instruct all contractors to stay 1 inch of any line they do not want to hit.
+For safety and caution we instruct all contractors to stay 1 inch from any line they do not want to hit.
 This allows for bar/tendon thickness.

 4. Is there any health risks associated with Ground Penetrating Radar?
 Again, this question often stems from someone who has experience with x-raying concrete.
 As mentioned, x-ray continues to be a viable and accurate testing method for mapping objects in concrete but it does come with an inherent health risk.
 Most x-ray companies recommend that you clear the area where the “shot” is taking place.